fastapi/fastapi/docs/en/docs/advanced/response-cookies.md

 You can declare a parameter of type `Response` in your *path operation function*.

-And then you can set cookies in that *temporal* response object.
+And then you can set cookies in that *temporary* response object.

 ```Python hl_lines="1  8-9"
 {!../../../docs_src/response_cookies/tutorial002.py!}